akkip23/Polling-System-API/README.md

 # Polling system API

 This is a backend api for creating questions and adding options to a specific question.
 Options can be voted.
-Questions, options can be deleted and questions can be viewed with all of their options.
+Questions, options can deleted only if it don't have any votes or zero votes if the votes 1 or more than one it cannot be deleted. the question can be deleted only if any of it's options has any votes, if any option has votes to a question the question cannot be deleted.

-## Polling system Features
+## Polling system API Features

 - Create questions
 - Add options to question